bhch/django-jsonform/docs/guide/upload.rst

 This option is ideal for keeping small file data within a JSON object.

 However, there are two drawbacks: Base64 encoded data will be 33% larger than the original file.
 Second, Base64 images and files won't be cached by the browsers unlike other images accessed via urls.

 The ``type`` should be ``string`` and ``format`` should be ``'data-url'``:

 .. code-block:: python
+    :emphasize-lines: 5

     # Schema
     {
         'type': 'object',
         'keys': {
-            'logo': {
-                'type': 'string',
-                'format': 'data-url'
-            }
+            'logo': {'type': 'string', 'format': 'data-url'}
         }
     }

     # Output data
     {